-The Met Gala is just around the corner — and that means the biggest names in celebritydom will have to face the dreaded stairs at The Metropolitan Museum of Art.
-The red carpet at the famed event includes a steep walk inside and unfortunately, Rita Ora, Lady Gaga, and more stars have experienced cringeworthy wardrobe malfunctions in their haute couture.
+The Met Gala was a night to remember as the biggest names in Hollywood faced the dreaded stairs at The Metropolitan Museum of Art.
+The red carpet at the famed event includes a steep walk inside, and unfortunately, Kylie Jenner, Lady Gaga, Rihanna and more have experienced cringe-worthy wardrobe malfunctions in their haute couture.

-In 2014, Rita accidentally flashed her underwear after adjusting the skirt of her champagne colored Donna Karan Atelier gown.
+In 2014, Rita Ora accidentally flashed her underwear after adjusting the skirt of her champagne-colored Donna Karan Atelier gown.
 That year also saw fashion faux pas from Kim Kardashian and Zoë Kravitz, who both experienced the downside of a very high slit.
 And can we talk about Gaga literally rear-ending her Versace-wearing buddy Kate Hudson on the steps a few years later, nearly trampling Kate’s white gown in the process?
-It was definitely a bad romance...
+It was definitely a bad romance!

 This year, the theme of the Met Gala was “In America: A Lexicon of Fashion.”
 According to Vogue, “The Costume Institute will host its first two-part exhibition, on the theme of American fashion, during 2021 and 2022.
 Part one, ‘In America: A Lexicon of Fashion,’ will open in the Anna Wintour Costume Center on September 18, 2021, and will remain on display when ‘In America: An Anthology of Fashion,’ opens on May 5, 2022.
 Both shows will run through September 5, 2022.”